harmenhoek/pcfems/README.md

 - Admin environment: see all logs, add categories, etc. Add link to menubar.
 See recent activity.
 See flags in overview.
 - Password forget with emails
 - Continue Django Docs.
+- Page restrictions: whole system when logged in, several pages only staff

 ### For future
 - New model for images.
 Link images to model.
 How to add this to history as well.